weaviate/weaviate-io/developers/weaviate/current/graphql-references/filters.md

 solution: weaviate
 sub-menu: GraphQL references
 title: Filters
-intro: Filters can be set to order or sort your dataset or to find specific data objects. ​They are "traditional" ​filters that can be used to find data objects with operators such as GreaterThan, LessThanEqual, Like, etc. You can mix filters with <a href="./vector-search-parameters.html">vector search parameters</a> too.
+intro:  Filters allow you to find specific data objects based on operators such as GreaterThan, LessThanEqual, Like, etc. You can mix filters with <a href="./vector-search-parameters.html">vector search parameters</a> too.
+Also, you can use filters to sort or limit the number of returned objects.
 description: GraphQL filters
 tags: ['graphql', 'filters']
 menu-order: 4